makeitcloudy/makeitcloudy.github.io/aboutme.md

 subtitle:
 ---

 My name is Piotr Ostrowski, I'm employed as Senior Virtual Workplace Engineer for [Atos](https://atos.net/en/) in Poland.
 For last decade I'm involved with EUC (End User Computing) industry.
-As an engineer I am towards automation utilizing the PowerShell API's.
+As an engineer I am towards automation utilizing the PowerShell API's, imperative and declarative.
 My main area is Citrix Virtual Apps and Desktops, Remote Desktop Services and infrastructure, covering architecture and engineering fields.
-These days I'm drifting towards cloud and serverless.
+These days I'm drifting towards azure.
+This blog is a gave back to the community, to share the experience with people who may be seeking for the topics share here.

 ### A bit about me
 - husband
 - proud Father
 - homelabber